2022-2023 Middle School Elective Catalog

 Drawing and Painting – Grades: 6th-8th

-Visual Arts—Drawing/Painting courses provide a foundation in drawing and painting using a variety of media and techniques, emphasizing observation and interpretation of the visual environment.
+Visual Arts – Drawing/Painting courses provide a foundation in drawing and painting using a variety of media and techniques, emphasizing observation and interpretation of the visual environment.
 These courses typically include applying the elements of art and principles of design, along with a study of art and artists from a worldwide perspective, and instruction in the critique process.
+(Parents required to purchase two 8×11 canvases for this class – costs approximately $17)

 Category – PERFORMING ARTS